ServiceStack/servicestack.net/MyApp/_posts/2026-08-26_api-schema.md

 Natural language is excellent for expressing intent.
 Forms remain excellent for reviewing exact structured data.
 API Schemas let AI experiences use both.

+## And every AutoQuery model gets a whole App

+An API Schema describes one API.
+Apply the same idea to a data model and you get something larger.

+`/auto/{DataModel}.json` returns an **AutoQuery Schema** — the model plus every authorized Query, Create, Update, Patch, Delete and Save API around it — and `/auto/{DataModel}` renders it as a complete CRUD application with a results grid, paging, sorting, filters, lookups and guarded Delete actions.

+<text-block :rows="[
+  ['/schema/{RequestDto}','One API, rendered and executable'], ['/auto/{DataModel}','One data model, rendered as a complete CRUD App']]"></text-block>

+Same Metadata feature, same runtime authorization, nothing to install.
+We covered it in [Instant CRUD Apps with AutoQuery Schemas](/posts/autoquery-schema).

 ## Authorization remains server-owned

 Schema discovery respects the current request and authenticated session.
 APIs excluded from metadata or inaccessible to the caller are not presented as available capabilities.

-Schemas also carry the API's authentication requirements, including:
+Schemas also carry the API's authentication requirements, including authentication, API keys, required or any-of roles and permissions, required claims and scopes, and authorization policies and schemes.

-- Authentication
-- API keys
-- Required or any-of roles
-- Required or any-of permissions
-- Required claims
-- Required scopes
-- Authorization policies and schemes

 These details help UIs explain why an operation is unavailable, but they do not replace enforcement.
 The API remains the final authorization boundary when invoked.